 Source ICE Data Indices, LLC (“ICE Data”), is used with permission.
 ICE Data, its affiliates and their respective third party suppliers disclaim any and all warranties and representations, express and/or implied, including any warranties of merchantability or fitness for a particular purpose or use, including the indices, index data and any data included in, related to, or derived therefrom.
 Neither ICE Data, its affiliates or their respective third party providers shall not be subject to any damages or liability with respect to the adequacy, accuracy, timeliness or completeness of the indices or the index data or any component thereof, and the indices and index data and all components thereof are provided on an “as is” basis and your use is at your own risk.
 ICE Data, its affiliates and their respective third party suppliers do not sponsor, endorse, or recommend Diamond Hill Capital Management, Inc., or any of its products or services.

 The quoted performance for the Fund reﬂects the past performance of Diamond Hill High Yield Fund L.P. (the “High Yield Partnership”), a private fund managed with full investment authority by the fund’s Adviser.
 The Fund is managed in all material respects in a manner equivalent to the management of the predecessor unregistered fund.
-The assets of the High Yield Partnership were converted into assets of the fund prior to commencement of operation of the fund.
 The performance of the High Yield Partnership has been restated to reflect the net expenses and maximum applicable sales charge of the fund for its initial years of investment operations.
 The High Yield Partnership was not registered under the Investment Company Act of 1940 and therefore was not subject to certain investment restrictions imposed by the 1940 Act.
 If the High Yield Partnership had been registered under the 1940 Act, its performance may have been adversely affected.
 Performance is measured from December 4, 2014, the inception of the High Yield Partnership and is not the performance of the fund.
 The assets of the High Yield Partnership were converted, based on their value on December 31, 2015, into assets of the fund prior to commencement of operations of the fund.
 The High Yield Partnership’s past performance is not necessarily an indication of how the fund will perform in the future either before or after taxes.

 The Morningstar Analyst Rating™ is not a credit or risk rating.
 It is a subjective evaluation performed by Morningstar’s manager research group, which consists of various Morningstar, Inc. subsidiaries (“Manager Research Group”).
 In the United States, that subsidiary is Morningstar Research Services LLC, which is registered with and governed by the U.S. Securities and Exchange Commission.
 The Manager Research Group evaluates funds based on five key pillars, which are process, performance, people, parent, and price.
 The Manager Research Group uses this five pillar evaluation to determine how they believe funds are likely to perform relative to a benchmark, or in the case of exchange-traded funds and index mutual funds, a relevant peer group, over the long term on a risk-adjusted basis.
 They consider quantitative and qualitative factors in their research, and the weight of each pillar may vary.